mlabuda2/nf-tower-docs/docs/faqs.md

 Nextflow and Nextflow Tower both have the ability to interact with email providers on your behalf.
 These providers often require TLS connections, with many now requiring at least TLSv1.2.

 TLS connection errors can occur due to variability in the [default TLS version specified by your underlying JDK distribution](https://aws.amazon.com/blogs/opensource/tls-1-0-1-1-changes-in-openjdk-and-amazon-corretto/).
-If you encounter any of the following errors, there likely a mismatch between your default TLS version and what is expected by the email provider:
+If you encounter any of the following errors, there is likely a mismatch between your default TLS version and what is expected by the email provider:

 * `Unexpected error sending mail ...
 TLS 1.0 and 1.1 are not supported.
 Please upgrade/update your client to support TLS 1.2" error`
 * `ERROR nextflow.script.WorkflowMetadata - Failed to invoke 'workflow.onComplete' event handler ... javax.net.ssl.SSLHandshakeException: No appropriate protocol (protocol is disabled or cipher suites are inappropriate)`